Are the pagan gods and goddesses important in your wise woman’s practice?

 They owe their existence to being vehicles for attempts to explain the unexplainable.
 That’s exactly the way I use them as well.
 I like the pagan gods and goddesses better than the monotheistic ones, exactly because they behave more like the governing forces would.
 They are fickle and unpredictable, have a light and a dark side and so, so much depth of character.
 They are more realistic because of it.
 Hardly ever directed by apparent logic, not omnipotent and always colourful, they are very much like life itself.

 Many followers of monotheistic religions will come to a stage in their lives where they get serious doubts, cos life seems unfair and their religion preaches the existence of an almighty god.
 So they wonder why their god allows things to happen to them, even though they’ve been living according to his instructions.
 But life isn’t fair, just like the pagan gods and goddesses, which makes them all the more appropriate in attempts to understand life.

-I do not use pagan gods and goddesses in witchcraft
+I do not use pagan gods and goddesses in my wise woman’s practice

 Still, I don’t worship them.
 How can I worship something I, or rather my ancestors, created?
 I do treat with reverence the forces they represent.
 I can also use them when trying to explain how to work with these forces.
-But that’s the only way they’ll pop up in my form of witchcraft.
+But that’s the only way they’ll pop up in my wise woman’s practice.
 I don’t actually call on them when crafting or casting.